Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 November 2024 01.34.42 UTC
+- WIB: Selasa, 19 November 2024 02.20.34 UTC
-- WITA: Selasa, 19 November 2024 02.34.42 UTC
+- WITA: Selasa, 19 November 2024 03.20.34 UTC
-- WIT: Selasa, 19 November 2024 03.34.42 UTC
+- WIT: Selasa, 19 November 2024 04.20.34 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational